Velma Abbott

+Biography

 A native of Regina, Saskatchewan Abbott was one of the sixty eight girls from Canada who played in the All-American Girls Professional Baseball League during its 12-year history.
 A light-hitting reserve player, she was able to play at second base and third and showed speed on the bases, while playing for four different teams in a span of two years.

 Before joining the league, Abbott played in California with the Alameda Girls, a twice World Champion in amateur softball.
 She entered the AAGPBL in 1946, dividing her playing time between the Kenosha Comets, Peoria Redwings and Rockford Peaches.
 She posted a collective .178 batting average in 52 games, driving in five runs while scoring 15 times.

 Abbott opened the 1947 season with the Fort Wayne Daisies, playing for them as a regular at third base.
 She hit .141 with 27 runs and 15 RBI, including 18 stolen bases and her only career home run.